Code-Institute-Submissions/MarcSparks7-Milestone-project-UXD/README.md

 c.The user has two options, either use the navigation bar or click on one of the images.

- ###.I want to be able to navigate through the website easily.
+ ### I want to be able to navigate through the website easily.

 a.The site has been designed to be very visually appealing however not distracting.
 The user can choose to use the navigation bar or the pictures on the home screen to take them to the desired section of the website.

- ###.I want to know what services are on offer.
+ ### I want to know what services are on offer.

 a.Once the user uses one of the relevant links on the Home page, they will be re-directed to a page which breaks down what is offered for each service.